Frequently Asked Questions

 - Then click on the “Collecting bank details for payments to students” screen

 - Select the PG/UG Awards from the drop down list and continue

 - To enter your bank sort code and account number

 The final 20% of your award will not be raised until your project is complete and we have recieved your final report and financial statement (fully supported by reciepts).

 It is vital that all reciepts are kept as any funds which are not accounted for will need to be retuned to IATL.

 The role of an Academic Sponsor for students applying for IATL funding is to provide a reference for the student and their project.

-The supporting statement can be submitted via email to email@example.com by the Academic Sponsor.
+The supporting statementhas to be submitted as a file upload in the application form.
 The declaration of support from the sponsor could include the following:

 - Commendation of the student/s and their ability to undertake the project successfully

 - Confidence in the project the student is proposing